timsutton/vagrant-bsdpy/README.md

 There is no vanilla DHCP solution included in this project.
 Clients will need to be able to acquire an IP address at boot time from elsewhere.

+This project manages the BSDPy process using [runit](http://smarden.org/runit).
+Josh Timberman has a [great blog post](http://jtimberman.housepub.org/blog/2012/12/29/process-supervision-solved-problem) on this.

 ## Setup

 Clone this repo and the included BSDPy submodule: